Saracens F.C.: International relations and overseas matches

 In the summer of 2013, Saracens played two international matches.
 They beat the South African Barbarians on 16 May at Artillery Ground.
 They toured the Atlantic Ocean island Bermuda to promote rugby.
 They visited a number of schools, ran coaching workshops and engaged in fundraising activities while on tour.
 To finish, they played a Bermuda International Select XV, which included Simon Taylor, Mike Scholz, Zach Pangelinan, Shaun Perry and Gcobani Bobo who are all internationally capped.
 The side was coached by former England international Lewis Moody and captained by former Ireland player Geordan Murphy.

 On 12 March 2016, Saracens' away Premiership match against London Irish was held at the Red Bull Arena in the U.S. state of New Jersey.
 This was the first time a Premiership match had taken place overseas.
 Saracens won by a score of 26–16.
 The club then returned to the United States when they were hosted by the Newcastle Falcons on 16 September 2017, at the Talen Energy Stadium in Philadelphia.
 Saracens won by a score of 29–7.

+On 27 November 2022, Saracens hosted Tel Aviv Heat at StoneX Stadium in North London, marking the first fixture between a Premiership Rugby club and an Israeli rugby team.
+Formed in March 2021, Tel Aviv Heat travelled to the United Kingdom by invitation and, in what was described as a “famous win,” secured a 29–26 victory over Saracens.